ms-iot/ROSOnWindows/docs/Turtlebot/Turtlebot3.md

-# Turtlebot 3
+# TurtleBot 3
-Getting Started with the Turtlebot 3 running Windows.
+Getting Started with the TurtleBot 3 running Windows.
 The ROS for Ubuntu documentation is located at the [Robotis website](http://emanual.robotis.com/docs/en/platform/turtlebot3/overview/).
 The documentation on this page will describe the differences between Ubuntu and Windows.

 # Windows Requirements
 ## Windows Software
-The Turtlebot 3 uses a Lidar which requires the following driver.
+The TurtleBot 3 uses a Lidar which requires the following driver.
 + [CP2102 Driver](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers)

 # Guide
 ## General notes
-The turtlebot documentation uses the unix command 'export' to set environment variables, instead use the following:
+The TurtleBot documentation uses the unix command 'export' to set environment variables, instead use the following:
 ```no-highlight
 set TURTLEBOT3_MODEL=waffle
 ```